 3. Hemorrhoid pads

 Why You Need Them: Because baby won’t be your only new arrival.
 Pushing during childbirth can often bring on hemorrhoids—swollen, painful varicose veins in your vaginal and rectal areas.
 Medicated cooling pads that contain witch hazel, like these from Tucks, can help soothe irritated skin.
-And even if you don’t have “the rhoids,” they’re a lifesaver when it comes to postbirth relief in general.
+Even if you don’t have “the rhoids,” these pads can be a lifesaver for post-vaginal birth relief.
+Try using them as a moist compress in your underwear (just line a sanitary pad with Tucks), or for a gentle clean after going to the bathroom.

 4. Stool softeners